mirisuzanne/mia/content/articles/themuse/rethinking-on-your-feet.md

 venue: The Operating System
 url: https://medium.com/the-operating-system/coco-process-course-eric-meyers-fuck-the-muse-lesson-7-re-thinking-on-your-feet-25782c23a87e
 date: 2013-03-29
+cycle:
+  - img: muse/cycle-diagram.jpg
+    alt: Is your approach working?
+Keep doing it, or try something else.
 ---
+{% import "content.macros.njk" as content %}

 Sometimes you have a great idea for a project, or one aspect of a project,